-Station Pier is a major transport hub which is used by the Spirit of Tasmania passenger and vehicle ferry, as well as a number of luxury cruise ships and naval vessels.
+Station Pier is a major transport hub which is used by a number of luxury cruise ships and naval vessels.
 The waterfront area at the entrance to Station Pier is a popular part of Port Melbourne.
 There are restaurants and cafes which overlook the water, walking and cycling paths along the coast, paved squares, lawns and a supermarket.
 The tram line which links Port Melbourne with Melbourne's CBD has its terminus here.

 Princes Pier, located just to the west of Station Pier, was opened in 1915 and functioned as a major arrival dock for immigrants.
 These days, this wide pier preserves the heritage gatehouse and has been turned into an area of public open space with a central lawn.
 The end part of the pier has its decking removed, exposing the original supporting posts which have become a sculptural icon.